r10r-org/doctester/readme.md

 - Make sure your feature is well tested.
 - Make sure your feature is well documented (Javadoc).
-- Make sure there is a tutorial inside the website (doctester-core/src/site/markdown).
+- Make sure documentation is updated
 - Make sure you are following the code style below.
 - Add your changes to changelog.md and your name to team.md.